 If you’re ever stressed and notice you are clenching your teeth, if you wake up with headaches with or without jaw pain, or if you ever notice that your jaw clicks when opened widely, you may be exhibiting symptoms of TMJ dysfunction.
 Though there are times when surgery is appropriate, that option is always a last resort.
 Often, physical therapy can improve your function, alleviate your symptoms, and help you avoid surgery altogether.

 For more information about TMJ dysfunction or manual physical therapy treatments for jaw pain, contact OMT Specialists online or call (240) 454-3806 today!
+We have offices in Germantown, MD (Monday – Friday, 8am – 5pm), and Falls Church, VA (by appointment only).

 What Are the Causes of TMD & Jaw Pain?